-Except ‘the dream’ is changing, and the way to get to a good future for yourself is changing.
+Except ‘the dream’ is changing, and the way to ensure future comfort for oneself is changing.
 But the way we educate our population doesn’t seem to be changing.
-Producing out doctors, lawyers, engineers, and accountants isn’t good enough anymore.
+Churning out doctors, lawyers, engineers, accountants, and billions of stay-in-your-lane laborers isn’t good enough anymore.
 Those jobs are gone.
 Or they will be soon.
 Besides, the current system of education alienates half the population at the outset by catering to a very specific learning style and forcing children to fit a generic mold.
 We have to allow for all children to be thinkers and tinkerers and creators.
 We have to allow for all children to be equally successful.
 And the system isn’t designed for that.
 But it can be.

-So why do we have the ability to solve these systematic problems now that we haven’t been able to solve for the last fifty years?
+So, why do we have the ability to solve these systematic problems now that we haven’t been able to solve for the last fifty years?
 The power has shifted into the hands of the creator.
-Here the ‘creator’ is anyone with a good idea and a computer.
-It is allowing for private players to enter an industry that for a long time has been expensive and mired in regulation.
+Here the ‘creator’ is anyone with a good idea and the means and motivation to realize it.
+It is allowing for innovative actors to enter an industry that for a long time has been expensive and mired in regulation.
 Additionally, because of the rise in computing power and the ubiquitousness of computers we have the technology and ability to provide learning platforms that can cater to an individual’s needs.
 The one-size-fits-all model doesn’t need to exist anymore.
 We can encourage learning on an individual basis to account for individual needs and the needs of our times.

 Teachers are doing such great work and paying teachers more would be a quick and easy solution to most of our woes.
-But that relies on governments getting their act together which is not something we can control.
+But that relies on governments getting their act together which is not something we can control in the short run.
 What we can control is the creation and distribution of cheap, easy to use, and widespread technology that is better able to assist the teacher and student.

 The work happening in the field is progressing fast and is going to be exciting to watch.